Fly Fishing For Trout: 39 Tips For More Trout

 This basically means the same as matching the hatch, which means using flies that imitate the aquatic insects that the trout are currently feeding on.

-Certain flies like Pheasant Tail Nymphs are great because they can imitate many aquatic nymphs and often they will be great fly anytime and on any river.
-In fact, almost all freshwater fish will eat nymphs at one point in their lives and even larger fish like steelhead and salmon will eat nymph patterns.
+Nymph For Trout: Certain flies like Pheasant Tail Nymphs are great because they can imitate many aquatic nymphs, and often, they will be a great fly anytime and on any river.

 • Mayfly nymphs – Pheasant Tail Nymphs